Here’s a trick question. Can #1 plastics — otherwise known as PET (polyethylene terephthalate) plastics — go in the recycling bin?

 - Is recyclable.

-- Can be made with recycled PET (rPET) as well as a variety of other polymers.
+- Can be made with recycled PET (rPET) as well as a variety of other types of plastic.

-If we could recover more thermoform packaging and add it to the recycling stream, it would represent a positive step toward reducing waste and the need for drilling more oil to support our packaging needs.
+If we could recycle more thermoform packaging, it would represent a positive step toward reducing waste and the need for drilling more oil to support our packaging needs.

 There’s a growing demand for recycled PET, especially in the textile industry, which uses it to make polyester.
-If we can introduce efficient recycling technology, those thermoformed #1 plastic clamshells do have value.
+If we can introduce efficient recycling technology, those thermoformed #1 plastic clamshells will have more post-use value.

 Current Stats on Recycling Plastic PET